 Chest X-ray: This shows the size of your heart.
-It also lets your doctor know if fluid is built up around the heart and lungs.
+It also lets your doctor know if the fluid is built up around the heart and lungs.

 Your doctor will also want to know your ejection fraction, or EF.
 This is a measurement of how much blood is pumped out of the heart with each heartbeat.

-Ejection Fraction (EF): A normal EF is between 55% and 75%, which means that over half of the blood volume is pumped out of the heart with each beat.
+Ejection Fraction (EF): A normal EF is between 55% and 75%, which means that over half of the blood volume is pumped out of the heart with every beat.
 Heart failure may happen because of a low EF (your doctor may call it systolic heart failure), or from another cause, like valve disorder or from diastolic dysfunction (the heart’s inability to relax).
 People with diastolic dysfunction can have a normal EF.

 Latest researches have revealed that MSCs can help restore Myelin of nervous system, improving symptoms and prolonging lives.
 Steroids and other disease modifying drugs cannot cover all the symptoms and are aimed to manage only specific symptoms.
 Again, the concern of critical side effects of drugs is also there.
 With MSC treatment, there is no such concern.

-1.What is the burden of cardiovascular disease?
+- What is the burden of cardiovascular disease?

 An estimated 17.3 million people die of cardiovascular diseases every year.
 80% of the deaths occur in low- and middle-income countries.

-2.What causes cardiovascular disease?
+- What causes cardiovascular disease?